clivetong/Talks/Build2025/README.md

 ### [Yet Another "Highly Technical Talk" with Hanselman and Toub](https://redgate.slack.com/archives/C08T9FBAM6D/p1747848365112169)

-- Hanselman and Toub are really good as a presenting pair
+- Hanselman and Toub have a good dynamic
-- This time they implement (most of) Channels - like the Go feature that ripped off CSP
+- This time they implement (most of) Channels
+  - like the Go feature that ripped off CSP

 ---